 Am I naturally overweight?
 Is it healthy to be thin?

 These are the types of questions I would want the answers for.

-If eating too much does cause a person to become overweight then why is it that some of us have been able to eat truckloads of food of almost any kind for our entire lives without ever gaining any weight.
+If eating too much does cause a person to become overweight then why is it that some of us have been able to eat truckloads of food, of almost any kind, for our entire lives without ever gaining any weight.
 Why do others of us starve ourselves on and off for years, eat far less than people around us, but remain obese?

-You can visit some of the most poverty-stricken areas in the world, where children lie dying on the floor, while some of their mothers remain obese?
+Why is it that we can visit some of the most poverty-stricken areas in the world, where children lie dying on the floor, while some of their mothers remain obese?
 Are their mothers stealing all the food and eating while holding their starving babies?
 (I doubt it) And if so, where is enough food coming from to cause them to become obese?